Master's Degree in Chemistry

 Materials Chemistry

-This program provides training to develop skills in the fields of materials chemistry and its interfaces, whether for research or for industrial sectors related to sustainable development, energy, health, and the environment.
+This program provides training to develop skills in the fields of materials chemistry and its interfaces, for use in research or in industrial sectors related to sustainable development, energy, health, and the environment.
 The program introduces the concepts and tools used in the design and development of various types of materials, as well as their characterization and applications in the aforementioned fields.
 The training received enables students to bridge the gap between academic research and research conducted in industrial settings.

 Separative Chemistry, Materials, and Processes